Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Results

 \subsection{Verification Rate Analysis}

-Figure~\ref{fig:verification} shows a key finding: the \nsrsa{} verification rate (fraction of correct-answer solutions that pass all symbolic checks) \emph{increases} across iterations for the \nsrsa{} condition.
-This means the model is learning not just to produce correct answers, but to produce \emph{verifiable reasoning}---exactly the behavior we want from recursive self-improvement.
+Figure~\ref{fig:verification} shows a key result: for the \vsi{} condition, the verification rate---the fraction of correct-answer solutions that also pass every check---\emph{rises} over rounds.
+The model is learning not just to get the answer right, but to reason in a way that \emph{holds up}---exactly the behavior we want from self-improvement training.

-In contrast, the verification rate for the outcome-only condition remains flat or decreases, confirming that outcome filtering does not improve reasoning quality.
+By contrast, the verification rate for the outcome-only condition stays flat or drifts down, confirming that outcome filtering does not improve reasoning quality.